kyma-project/modulectl/docs/contributor/migration-guide.md

 - Both old and new approaches will be supported simultaneously by KLM during the migration period.
 - After the full migration to the new approach, KLM will no longer accept ModuleTemplate with the old naming pattern.
-- For testing, provide ModuleTemplates in the new format accompanied by [ModuleReleaseMeta](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/contributor/resources/05-modulereleasemeta.md).
+- For testing, provide ModuleTemplate CRs in the new format accompanied by [ModuleReleaseMeta CRs](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/contributor/resources/05-modulereleasemeta.md).
 KLM will attempt to use the new approach and fall back to the old approach if the new format is not found.
-To avoid syncing the new ModuleTemplate to the SKR while testing, use the internal label.
+Use the internal label, to avoid syncing the new ModuleTemplate to the SKR while testing.

 ## Submission Process